dotto44/CS3130/README.md

 # Restaurant Analysis

-Uses data gathered with Python and the Google Maps API to compare different variables to determine if Salt Lake City or San Diego has the better restaurants.
+Uses data gathered with Python and the Google Places API to compare different variables to determine if Salt Lake City or San Diego has the better restaurants.

 # Utah Weather Data